 The dentist and dental nurse told us that all staff received professional development and training.
 Courses for all staff included safeguarding, cardio pulmonary resuscitation, medical emergencies, equality and diversity and infection control.
-One of the dentists within the shared practice facilities had recently completed training about the Mental Capacity Act 2005 (MCA) and planned to share it with the dentist and all the staff.
+One of the other dentists that the dentist shared the practice facilities with had recently had training about the Mental Capacity Act 2005 (MCA) and planned to share it with the dentist and all the staff.
 The clinical staff were responsible for their own continuing professional development (CPD.)
 They logged all their training hours online with the General Dental Council (GDC.)
-We saw evidence that the dental nurse and the dentist were keeping their CPD up to date.